Targeted mental health services

 How to access the service

-A childcare practitioner or professional may make a referral to this service by completing a Request For Services Form (PDF).
+A childcare practitioner or professional may make a referral to this service by completing a Single point of access referral form (docx).

-When completed, the form should be sent to:
+When completed, the form should be sent to firstname.lastname@example.org.

-Alternatively you can telephone Business Support at the Salt Way Centre on 01793 463177
+You can phone TaMHS at the Salt Way Centre on 01793 463177 for a consultation, if required.

 When we receive a referral from a childcare practitioner or professional, we perform an initial assessment to decide whether or not the TaMHS service is appropriate.
 We will arrange an assessment appointment to do this.